 4. Meanwhile, bring a large pot of water to a boil and cook your pasta according to package directions.

-5. Add the cooled vegetables and garlic (peeled), sage and vegetable stock to a food processor or blender.
-Blend until smooth to a 'sauce-like' consistency. * see note
+5. Add the cooled vegetables and garlic (peeled), sage and vegetable stock to a blender.
+Blend until smooth to a 'sauce-like' consistency.
+To turn the sauce into soup, add more stock in small amounts until the consistency of soup.

 6. Drain the cooked pasta and immediately toss with the sauce.
 Garnish with Parmesan cheese.